 Bertha armyworm (Mamestra configurata)

 Biology and life history Weeds are the preferred source of food for these larvae, and eggs typically are laid on weeds around the trees.
 Depending on species, they may overwinter as pupae or larvae in the soil.
-The larvae spend the day in the soil, then climb up the tree during the day to feed, often following the same path.
+The larvae spend the day in the soil, then climb up the tree during the night to feed, often following the same path.

 Management-chemical control: HOME USE